-From October 1 to 3, 2021, the Second International Film and Visual Arts Festival “Peace through Silence” will be held in Moscow.
+This May 27-28, 2023, the Third International Film and Visual Arts Festival “The World Through Silence” will be held in Moscow, Russia.

 Viewers will be able to watch for free the best Russian and foreign, full-length and short films, feature films, and documentaries about deaf people, as well as works shot with their direct participation.

 “The World Through Silence” is a unique festival of films for our country, which not only tell about the life of deaf people but also clearly demonstrate their limitless possibilities and a variety of interests.
 The participating films are designed to change the attitude of society to people who have an extraordinary culture of communication in sign language and to show that every person in the world is valuable as a person, regardless of his characteristics.

 The film festival is organized by the Regional Public Organization of the Hearing Disabled “The World Without Silence” with the assistance of the All-Russian Society of the Deaf, as well as with the support of the Ministry of Culture of the Russian Federation, the Union of Cinematographers of Russia, ROOI “Perspectiva”, and also the Theater of Mimicry and Gesture.

 The opening of the film festival will take place on May 27 at the Moscow cinema “Tula”.
 The opening film is the winner of the Academy Award and many other international awards, the picture of the American production “CODA”.

 Both new and already well-known paintings will be presented at the festival screenings.
 For example, the extraordinary film “Battle”, which has already received recognition not only in Russia but also abroad, is about a dancer who has lost his hearing, who, despite the difficulties of perceiving music and tact, continues to perform and even takes part in a rap dancers competition.
 The film of the English production “Hope” (“Hope”) – the winner of several prestigious international film festivals will also be shown.

 - “Best Male Lead role”;